-- Ohio Historical Society: This site includes Ohio Memory, which is billed as the “online scrapbook of Ohio history.”
+- Ohio Historical Society: This site includes Ohio Memory, which is billed as the "online scrapbook of Ohio history."
 The memory site alone carries over 26,000 primary sources collected from 300 archives, historical societies, libraries, and museums.
-Other resources that you can tap through this site include the Ohio Online Death Index and more, all listed on the State Archives resource page as well as on the home page.
+Other resources that you can tap through this site include the Ohio Death Index and more.

 - OhioPix: These images are selections from the Ohio Historical Society's collection.
 The site currently holds fifteen galleries on topics that range from street scenes to historical fashion to famous Ohioans.